Managing a BSCFC Team

 How you run your team reflects on the Club as a whole, so we ask that team managers adhere to the Respect Code for Managers (Download below).

 Always remember that the best managers are not the ones who win leagues and cups.
-The best managers at our club are those who maximise the enjoyment and the participation of the kids in their team and ensure the development of every player in their team.
+The best managers at our club are those who maximise the enjoyment and the participation of the children in their team and ensure the development of every player in their team.
 Of course, a big part of that comes from winning games!

 Within this section we provide a guide for all team managers, both new and long-serving.
 It is a compilation of the best practices that our team managers have learned from experience and answers most of the questions that new managers ask when they take over a team.